pyllyukko/harden.yml/README.md

 * :file_folder: Review `/etc/fstab.new` manually and deploy applicable changes to `/etc/fstab`
 * :bulb: Consider running a hardened kernel.
 For Slackware you can check out my other project [kspp\_confnbuild](https://github.com/pyllyukko/kspp_confnbuild) that has been (mostly) configured according to [KSPP](https://kspp.github.io/)'s [recommendations](https://kspp.github.io/Recommended_Settings).
 You can use [kernel-hardening-checker](https://github.com/a13xp0p0v/kernel-hardening-checker) to check your kernel configs.
 * :envelope: Make sure your system is able to send e-mails somehow.
 Many of the tools will be sending alerts about various anomalies.
-* :wood::eyes: Consider installing and configuring Logwatch
 * Customize the firewall to suit your needs
     * :globe_with_meridians: You can use [Nftables geoip script](https://github.com/pvxe/nftables-geoip) to block certain parts of the world (see also [GeoIP matching](https://wiki.nftables.org/wiki-nftables/index.php/GeoIP_matching))
+* :wood: Logging:
+    * :eyes: Consider installing and configuring Logwatch
-* Run `journalctl --setup-keys` to generate a new key pair for Forward Secure Sealing (FSS)
+    * :key: Run `journalctl --setup-keys` to generate a new key pair for Forward Secure Sealing (FSS)
+    * Configure remote logging

 ### Tags